AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 **Export configure**: If you want to schedule the extraction of the report.
 Select the **[!UICONTROL Enable Schedule]** check box and specify the start date and time.
 You can also specify the interval at which you want the report to be generated and sent.

 ![](assets/power-bi-configureuserskillpage.png)

-*Export configure*
+*Export configure to schedule the report*

 **Export on demand:** You can specify  the  start  date and export the report using the option .
 The  report is extracted from the date  entered  until present.

 ![](assets/power-bi-userskillondemandpage.png)

 *Export on demand*

 The exported data can be viewed by logging in to your Power BI account.
 The exported data is listed under the data sets option.

 ### Export xAPI Activity Reports in Learning Manager {#exportxapiactivityreportsincaptivateprime}

-From the PowerBI-xAPI capabilities page, click Export xAPI Activity Report.
+From the PowerBI-xAPI capabilities page, click **Export xAPI Activity Report**.

 ![](assets/powerbi-dashboard.png)
 *PowerBI - Export xAPI Activity Report*